ipfs/ipfs-docs/docs/concepts/hashing.md

 The names of hash functions are not used consistently.`SHA-2`, `SHA-256` or `SHA-256 bit` all refer to the same hash function.
 ::: tip

 As we can see the hash included in the CID does NOT match the hash of the input file `ubuntu-20.04.1-desktop-amd64.iso`.
 To understand what the hash included in the CID actually is, we have to understand how IPFS stores files.
-IPFS stores files as a set of data chunks.
-A data structure called the DAG - or 'Directed Acyclic Graph' keeps track of which data chunks actually make up a certain file.
-The hash included in the CID identifies a node within the DAG.
-From this node all data chunks that represent our input file are linked and can thus be retrieved by IPFS.
+IPFS uses a so called Distributed Acyclic Graph (DAG) to keep track of all the data stored in IPFS.
+A CID identifies one specific node in this graph.
+This identifier is the result of hashing the node's contents — any opaque payload carried by the node and the list of identifiers of its children — using a cryptographic hash function like SHA256.
+To learn more about wow the DAG is used within IPFS to address content is explained in detail in the article covering the [Merkle DAG](/concepts/merkle-dag/).

+::: tip
+The [Tutorial: Merkle Trees and the IPFS DAG](https://dweb-primer.ipfs.io/ipfs-dag) includes detailed lessons on how to work with the IPFS DAG.
+::: tip